MystenLabs/sui/doc/src/learn/exchange-integration-guide.md

     * RAM: 32 GB
     * Storage: 2 TB SSD

-We recommend running Sui Full nodes on Linux.
+For best results, run Sui Full nodes on Linux.
 Sui supports the Ubuntu and Debian distributions.
+You can also fun a Full node on macOS.

 ## Configure a Sui Full node